boonebgorges/buddypress-docs/readme.txt

 * Adds Docs link to My Account toolbar menu
 * Delete Doc activity when deleting Doc
 * Delete local Doc tags when deleting Doc from any location
+* Improved markup for Create New Docs button
+* Don't show History quicklink on directories when revisions are disabled

 = 1.2.10 =
 * Improved compatibility with BP Group Hierarchy